Akuli/asda/asdar/README.md

       typedef names are `Interp` and `Object`, defined in `interp.h` and `objtyp.h` respectively.
 It's also fine to create typedefs for callback functions with long signatures as is done in `objects/func.h`.
+    - There are probably some other things that I forgot to mention here.

+## Performance Graph

+Install dependencies:

+    $ sudo apt install valgrind graphviz
+    $ python3 -m pip install --user gprof2dot

+Check that `gprof2dot` is in your `$PATH`:

+    $ which gprof2dot

+If you get no output, add ~/.local/bin/ to your `$PATH` and try again.

+Next, create `hello.asda` in the `asdar` directory:

+    $ cp ../examples/hello.asda .

+Create the graph:

+    $ make graph.png FILE=hello.asda

+Now you can open `graph.png` in an image viewer to see the results.